Tigray: War behind a 'steel wall' | DW | 01.03.2021

 Ethiopia's federal government has denied the presence of soldiers from neighboring Eritrea.
 However, dozens of witnesses, diplomats and an Ethiopian general have reported seeing them there.

-The state-run Ethiopian Human Rights Commission said in a statement that preliminary investigations indicated that Eritrean soldiers had killed an unknown number of civilians in Axum, in retaliation for an earlier attack by TPLF soldiers.
+The state-run Ethiopian Human Rights Commission said in a statement that preliminary investigations indicated that Eritrean soldiers had killed an unknown number of civilians in Axum, in retaliation for an earlier attack by Tigray People's Liberation Front (TPLF) soldiers.

 "It should be clear that such matters are the sole responsibility of the Ethiopian government," the ministry said in a statement.